xulaus/csvalign/README.md

 ```
 $ csv dedup --help
-Align several csv by column name and concatenate them
+Take a single csv file and make one of the columns unique

 Usage: csv dedup [OPTIONS] --out <OUT> <INPUT_FILE> <UNIQUE_COLUMN>